Scope and Contents

 Ellen Morris Shinn (1832-1866) – Daughter of Henry Morris and Caroline Old Morris, Ellen Morris married James Thornton Shinn in 1863.
-Diagnosed with cancer in the early 1860s, Ellen died of the disease after only three years of marriage.
+Diagnosed with cancer in the early 1860s, Ellen died of the disease in 1866.
 In 1870, her husband James married her cousin, Emma.

 Emma Morris Shinn (1849-1912) – The youngest daughter of Levi and Naomi McClenachan Morris, Emma Morris married James Thornton Shinn in 1870.
 Her first child Morris Earl died at the age of two years old from measles.
 Her second and only surviving child Anna married Paul D.I.
 Maier in 1906.
 Emma lived with her husband James next to James' pharmacy at the South West corner of Broad and Spruce Streets.
 In the early twentieth century, Emma sold parts of the Harriton estate out of the family, effectively splitting the old Harriton mansion and property, owned by the Vaux family, from the Cadorus (now "Harriton") side of the property, owned by the Morrises and later the Maiers.
 In this collection, she is sometimes referred to as E.M.S.